 Now, suddenly, ultra top secret documents related to nuclear weapons turn up at Trump’s Florida estate.

-Was he trying to finish the job of transfering nuclear secrets to the desert kingdom?
+Was he trying to finish the job of transferring nuclear secrets to the desert kingdom?

 One thing is certain, Trump is reckless enough to try to cut a deal for the documents to save his teetering business empire and his precious golf courses.